-The Windows operating system allows you to pin most software or apps directly to the taskbar for quick access, when you’re on the desktop.
-This however does not hold true for Windows Update.
+The Windows operating system allows you to pin most software or apps directly to the taskbar for quick access when you’re on the desktop.
+This, however, does not hold true for Windows Update.
 While it is simple to pin it to the Windows Start Screen or Windows Start Menu, it is not straightforward to pin it to the Taskbar.
-Today, we will see how to how to pin Windows Update icon to Taskbar and, Start Screen or Start Menu in Windows 10/8/7.
+Today, we will see how to pin Windows Update icon to Taskbar or Start Menu in Windows 11/10.

-Pin Windows Update to Windows 10 Start Menu
+Pin Windows Update to Start Menu in Windows 11/10

 Open Settings > Update and Security

 Right-click on Windows Update and select Pin to Start.